sljohnson32/byob/README.md

 ## BYOB (Build Your Own Backend)
-### API of Colorado Public Schools data build out as full-stack application with Node, Express, Knex, and vanilla JS/jQuery front-end.
-API docs below!
+### API of Colorado Public Schools data build out as full-stack application with Node, Express, Knex, vanilla JS/jQuery front-end and server-side testing with mocha, chai, and chai-http.

+### API docs below!

 ### DESCRIPTION
 Welcome to the Colorado Public Schools API!